Last Updated on by

 The same page also tells us that English is the most used language to write content on WordPress.
 Spanish is second with 4.7% and Indonesian is third with 2.4%.

-Statistical information available on Payscale.com unveils that the average WordPress web developer earns a little under $50,000.
+Statistical information available on Payscale.com unveils that the average WordPress web developer earns over $50,000.

-The Plugin Directory currently lists 44,622 plugins with 1,279,101,512 total downloads.
-Yes that’s 1.3 billion downloads!
+The Plugin Directory currently lists over 54,000 plugins with 1.5 billion total downloads.
 It’s up for a debate whether WordPress shouldn’t take a more active measure to decrease the number of useless or obsoletely plugins in the directory.
 Nevertheless, you can be sure to know that if you run into a problem or you need a solution that “there’s a plugin for that”.

-The latest version of WordPress, WordPress 4.5, has been downloaded more than 20,000,000.
-Just watch the download counter to see how ridiculously fast the number goes up.
+The latest version of WordPress, WordPress 5.3, has been downloaded more than 7 million times.
+Just watch the download counter to see how ridiculously fast the number increments.

 WordCamps are casual, locally-organized conferences covering everything related to WordPress.
-The first WordCamp was organized in San Francisco by Matt Mullenweg in 2006, and there have since been 577 more of them.
+The first WordCamp was organized in San Francisco by Matt Mullenweg in 2006, and there have since been over a thousand more of them.

 This statistic may not seem too impressive when you first see it, but you have to realize that the use of off-the-shelf content management systems is very rare when it comes to large sites with extremely high-performance requirements.